MewMewPewPew/cart253/topics/variation-jam/process/planning.md

             once paired they are finally reunited !
 YAY
     - The Tower(16) = losing, everything crashes because the foundation where never safe & sound to begin with

         Ideas :
-    - instead of having 1 pair of hermits, have 1 hermit + 1 Wheel of fortune(10) = randomly either win or lose s
+    - instead of having 1 pair of hermits, have 1 hermit + 1 Wheel of fortune(10) = randomly either win or loses

-                The Chariot = winning fast ! go go go Tower = losing - magician objects if there Strengh = gain the power to :hover and see the card? or smt else ?
+        * The Chariot = winning fast ! go go go
+        * Tower = losing - magician objects if there
+        * Strengh = gain the power to :hover and see the card? or smt else ?
-                The lovers = ?
+        * The lovers = ?
-                The Devil = ? temptation
+        * The Devil = ? temptation
-                The Moon = ? anxious, because you only see one side of the moon, gain the power to see 1 card?
+       * The Moon = ? anxious, because you only see one side of the moon, gain the power to see 1 card?

-    *number represent where they are situated in the major arcana
+        number represent where they are situated in the major arcana

-        If matched (in cardShuffle.outcome:)
+   - If matched (in cardShuffle.outcome:)
-                sun - sunWin
+     * sun - sunWin
-                        Win: happy img (with text "you win"), flips all cards up + restart button ? death - deathCycle
+        - Win: happy img (with text "you win"), flips all cards up + restart button ?
+      * death - deathCycle
-                        fake restart: flips all cards down (ex: setT = 0)? magician - magicianMagic
+        - fake restart: flips all cards down (ex: setT = 0)?
+      * magician - magicianMagic
-                        fun: add 4 images (wand,coin/pentacle, sword, cup) + sparkles(gif)?
+        - fun: add 4 images (wand,coin/pentacle, sword, cup) + sparkles(gif)?
-                fortune - fortuneLuck
+      * fortune - fortuneLuck
-                        Ending: random,floor 1/2 to either win or lose (ideally with a spinning wheel visual) lovers -loversHeart
+        - Ending: random,floor 1/2 to either win or lose (ideally with a spinning wheel visual)
+      * lovers -loversHeart
-                        fun: add 1 image of a heart (or gif of heart pumping) ? tower - towerGameOver
+        - fun: add 1 image of a heart (or gif of heart pumping) ?
+       * tower - towerGameOver
-                        Lose: sad img (with text "you lost"), flips all card down + restart button ? hermit - hermitAdvice
+       - Lose: sad img (with text "you lost"), flips all card down + restart button ?
+       * hermit - hermitAdvice
-                        prophecy: gives the most important rule of the game * no real instruction needed then :3 chariot - chariotMove
+       - prophecy: gives the most important rule of the game * no real instruction needed then :3
+      * chariot - chariotMove
-                        move: make the cards gain += y speed ?
+       - move: make the cards gain += y speed ?